Maintain a Healthy Weight –

 Get Out and Move

 Less movement will result in more stiffness in joints over time.
 Therefore, stall confinement is not an ideal long term as horses are designed to move and graze continuously over open fields.
 While that is not practical in most present-day situations, we can at least try to re-create this environment with adequate turn-out and exercise.
 Exercise and movement are actually essential to maintain healthy joints.
 Exercise increases circulation, which nourishes the joint, and removes damaging waste products.
 It strengthens muscles and tendons and increases agility that reduces wear and tear on the joint and protects against injury.

 Don’t Forget to Warm Up

-Don’t Forgot to Warm Up – Be sure to warm up and stretch your horse before exercising.
-As important as exercise is for the horse, the warm up is equally important.
+Be sure to warm up and stretch your horse before exercising.
+As important as exercise is for the horse, the warm-up is equally important.
 This is the opportunity to warm up muscles and tendons, to break down adhesions, and increase circulation.
 It greatly reduces the incidence of injury and joint trauma.
-Passive range of motion exercises are great to incorporate in the daily grooming regimen as well.
-Research has shown that passive exercise will increase range of motion by reducing scar tissue development and encouraging cartilage and soft tissue healing.
-Likewise, don’t forget the cool down, post exercise.
+Passive range of motion exercises is great to incorporate in the daily grooming regimen as well.
+Additionally, research has shown that passive exercise will increase the range of motion by reducing scar tissue development and encouraging cartilage and soft tissue healing.
+Likewise, don’t forget the cool down, post-exercise.

 Manhart, D.R., B.D.
 Scott, P.G.
 Gibbs, J.A.
 Coverdale, E.M.
 Miller, C.M.
 Honnas, and D.M.
 Hood.
 2009.
 Markers of inflammation in arthritic horses fed omega-3 fatty acids.
 Professional Animal Scientist 25:155-160